 Technically, whey is a dairy product.
 And dairy is tough to digest for some people.
 Whey isolate, however, is largely free of two compounds responsible for most dairy intolerance: lactose and casein.

-- Lactose is a milk sugar, and many people (5-15% of those with Northern European heritage, by one estimate) simply can’t tolerate it.
+- Lactose: A milk sugar that many people (5-15% of those with Northern European heritage, by one estimate) can’t tolerate.
 Lactose intolerance typically manifests as digestive symptoms like bloating, cramping, diarrhea, or nausea[*].

-- Casein may also cause symptoms ranging from stomach pain to gas.
-In some people, in fact, casein appears to provoke intestinal inflammation[*].
-And so if you tend to tolerate dairy poorly, casein may be to blame.
+- Casein: This milk protein may also cause symptoms ranging from stomach pain to gas.
+In some people, casein appears to provoke intestinal inflammation[*].
+If you don’t tolerate dairy well, casein may be to blame.

 In whey isolate powder, however, most of the lactose and casein are filtered out.
 So those with dairy intolerance (not dairy allergy) may be in luck.

-That’s probably why whey scored a 1.00 (the highest possible score) on protein digestibility — which is measured by examining amino acids in poop.
+That’s probably why whey scores a 1.00 (the highest possible score) on protein digestibility — which is measured by examining amino acids in feces.
 For reference, black beans scored a 0.75 and gluten a dismal 0.25.